 Fashion is the second biggest polluting industry in the world.
 We know we’re a part of this, and while we don’t believe we can ever call ourselves ‘sustainable’ for producing new product, we intend to do the best we possibly can to improve our sustainability credentials year on year.
-Within the fashion industry, lingerie is particularly difficult to buy vintage or second hand, primarily due to obvious hygiene reasons, and so, we encourage you to buy less, and buy better.
+Underwear isn't the type of product you can easily buy vintage or second hand, due to obvious hygiene reasons.
+And so, we encourage you to buy less, and buy better.

-– Fashion must become more circular.
+Fashion must become more circular.
 Less than 1% of material used to produce clothing is recycled into new clothing.
-As from August 2020, we will introduce laces into our collections that are produced using recycled yarns.
+We've started introducing laces into our collections that are produced using recycled yarns.
 These yarns are GRS-approved and are created from textile waste, fishing nets and other plastic waste.
-Our cotton will also be 100% organic, certified by the BCI (Better Cotton Initiative).
+The cotton in our knicker gussets is also 100% organic and GOTS certified.

-– We continue to source either recycled or natural and organic fabrics and trims for all of our pieces.
-Our mission is for 100% of our base fabrics to be produced from recycled or natural materials by the end of 2021.
+We'll continue to source either recycled or natural and organic fabrics and trims for all of our pieces.

-– We use fabrics and trims sourced locally to the factory, which helps to reduce our carbon footprint.
-This is a critical element in achieving a more sustainable supply chain.
-In any fashion production process, fabrics are typically required to reach the production facility relatively quickly to facilitate product development.
-If fabrics are not sourced locally to the factory, this can result in multiple long haul flights just to transport the fabrics to the production facility.
-Sadly, this is not something that we, as the consumer, typically have much transparency over, as the “Made in” we see on the label is simply the location of the final manufacturing facility.
+We use fabrics and trims sourced locally to the factory, which helps to reduce our carbon footprint.
+This is critical in achieving a more sustainable supply chain.
+If fabrics aren't sourced locally to the factory, this can result in multiple flights just to transport the fabrics to the production facility.
+This isn't something the consumer typically has much transparency over, as the “Made in” we see on the label is simply the location of the final manufacturing facility.

-– Our fabrics and trims meet REACH standards and are OEKO-TEX certified, which means they are non-toxic and free from harmful chemicals.
+Our fabrics and trims meet REACH standards and are OEKO-TEX certified, which means they're non-toxic and free from harmful chemicals.

-– We’re often asked why we sell out of certain styles and sizes so quickly.
+We’re often asked why we sell out of certain styles and sizes so quickly.
 The reason being, we never over-produce or intentionally buy additional stock for sale periods.
-We order product in very limited quantities, ensuring there is no wastage at the end of a season.
+We order product in very limited quantities, ensuring there's no wastage at the end of a season.

-– Producing recycled paper generates between 20-50% fewer carbon dioxide emissions than paper produced from virgin fibres.
+Producing recycled paper generates between 20-50% fewer carbon dioxide emissions than paper produced from virgin fibres.
 Recycled paper production also uses up to 50% less water than virgin paper, and fewer chemical processes.
-All of our paper and cardboard packaging is made from 100% recycled materials, and is also fully recyclable.
+All of our paper and cardboard packaging is made from at least 75% recycled materials, and is also fully recyclable.